University at Buffalo,

 Tracking a level set and it's derivatives lead to highly accurate descriptions of a moving interface.
 In this project the original advection schemes, which are only applicable to linear velocity fields, are extended to allow for the investigation of stiff, non-linear interface motion.
 This work will aid in the other modeling projects currently underway within the group.

 Phase separation and coarsening is a phenomenon commonly seen in binary physical and chemical systems that occur in nature.
-Often times, thermal fluctuations, modeled as stochastic noise, are present in the system and the phase segregation process occurs on a surface.
-In this work, the segregation process is modeled via the Cahn-Hilliard-Cook model, which is a fourth-order parabolic stochastic system.
-Coarsening is analyzed on two sample surfaces: a unit sphere and a dumbbell using a variety and a statistical analysis of the growth rate is performed.
-The influence of noise level and mobility is also investigated.
-It is also shown that a log-normal distribution fits the results well.
+Often, thermal fluctuations, modelled as stochastic noise, are present in the system and the phase segregation process occurs on a surface.
+In this work, the segregation process is modelled via the Cahn–Hilliard–Cook model, which is a fourth-order parabolic stochastic system.
+Coarsening is analysed on two sample surfaces: a unit sphere and a dumbbell.
+On both surfaces, a statistical analysis of the growth rate is performed, and the influence of noise level and mobility is also investigated.
+For the spherical interface, it is also shown that a lognormal distribution fits the growth rate well.